-The Bahai faith is one of the oldest religions in the world.
-It is particularly interesting to note that it represents one of the strongest pre-Islamic faiths that is being followed to this day.
+The Bahai faith is the youngest of the world religions.
 Adherents of the religion are spread across the world, and many live in the United States.
 To commemorate the Martyrdom of the Bab, you can learn about this ancient religion and think about how its teachings apply to the current times.

 Visit a local Bahai center

 To get the best idea about how important this day is for the followers of the Bahai faith, you can visit your nearest Bahai center and interact with the people there.
 By speaking to them, you will learn more about the life of the Bab and his teachings.
 Creating such cultural and interfaith understanding is very important in a multicultural society in which people from all religions of the world live together.

 The best place to observe the religious practices of the Bahai people is to visit a Bahai temple to see the different rites and practices that are held in memory of the Bab and in honor of his teachings.
 You will also get the chance to observe many interesting religious objects of worship.
 A simple Google search will show you the one that is nearest to you.

 5 Facts About The Persian Empire That Will Blow Your Mind

 One of the largest empires

 The Persian Empire has a history of 2,500 years.

 The Persian Empire was created by Cyrus the Great in 550 B.C.